open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## Funding

-Open Sauced is a part of GitHub Sponsors.
+OpenSauced is a part of GitHub Sponsors.
 If you would like to contribute, please note the [sponsor page](https://github.com/sponsors/open-sauced) for details on how funds are distributed.
 If you have made any contributions to the projectd directly or indirectly, please consider adding your profile to the [FUNDING.yml](https://github.com/open-sauced/.github/blob/main/FUNDING.yml).

 ## Community